chris408/csaw-2016-ctf-coinslot/README.md

 # csaw-2016-ctf-coinslot
-This is my solution for the CSAW 2016 CTF coinslot problem.
+This is my solution for the CSAW 2016 CTF quals coinslot problem.

 For this problem you would connect to a server that would print some output.
 You needed to process the output and then make the appropriate response.